d-morrison/IntroStatActivities/_book/02-L01-random-assignment.md

 In this random assignment, what proportion of males are in group 1 (the placebo group?
 What proportion of males are in group 2 (the drug group)?
 What is the difference in proportion of males between the two groups (placebo - drug)?
 \vspace{0.25in}

 11. Notice the difference in the two proportions is shown as a dot in the plot at the bottom of the web site.
 Un-check the box for Animate under "Simulation" and click Randomize again.
-Did you get the same difference in proportion of men between the placebo and drug groups?
+Did you get the same difference in proportion of males between the placebo and drug groups?
 \vspace{0.25in}

 12. Change Repetitions under "Simulation" to 998 (for 1000 total).
-Copy the plot of the distribution of difference in proportions from each of the 1000 random assignments here.
+Sketch the plot of the distribution of difference in proportions from each of the 1000 random assignments here.
 Be sure to include a descriptive $x$-axis label.
 \vspace{1.25in}

 13.  **Does random assignment *always* balance the placebo and drug groups based on the sex of the participants?
 Does random assignment *tend* to make the placebo and drug groups *roughly* the same with respect to the distribution of sex?
 Use your plot from question 12 to justify your answers.**